secretlint/secretlint/README.md

 ## Features

-- Scanner: Found credentials in a project and report these
+- **Scanner**: Found credentials in a project and report these
-- Project Friendly: Easy to setup your project and integrate CI services
+- **Project** Friendly: Easy to set up your project and integrate CI services
-- Pre-Commit Hook: Prevent committing credential files
+- **Pre-Commit Hook**: Prevent committing credential files
-- Pluggable: Allow to create custom rule and flexible configuration
+- **Pluggable**: Allow creating custom rule and flexible configuration
-- Documentation: Describe the reason that rule detect it as secret
+- **Documentation**: Describe the reason that rule detect it as secret

 ## Quick Start